cstohlmann/oea-hybrid-engagement-package/docs/readme.md

 ## Use Case Documentation

-The [OEA Hybrid Use Case Documentation](https://github.com/microsoft/OpenEduAnalytics/blob/main/docs/use_cases/Open_Education_Analytics_Use_Case_Template_v3.docx) should provide guidance on the end-to-end process of developing a successful Hybrid Engagement use case project.
+The [OEA Use Case Documentation](https://github.com/microsoft/OpenEduAnalytics/blob/main/docs/use_cases/Open_Education_Analytics_Use_Case_Template_v3.docx) should provide guidance on the end-to-end process of developing a successful Hybrid Engagement use case project.
 This document includes
  - defining of the use case problem,
  - key stakeholder identification and engagement in the project,
  - mapping research theory to data,